Rockylars/Wulfram/docs/challenges/The Witching Hour/wands.md

 Always cast wands are super are to find and come with a glow when on a pedestal.

-Non shuffle wands are rare to come by.
+Non shuffle wands are rare to come by, shuffle wands have better stats.

 The active item will have the Tainted Isaac Birthright selection to show which spells it has.